James Whitford Bashford: Life

 Bashford was born on May 29, 1849, in Fayette, Wisconsin.
 He received his A.B. degree from the University of Wisconsin-Madison in 1873, and in 1876 graduated from the School of Theology of Boston University.
 He was awarded the Ph.D. from Boston University in 1881.
 In 1878 he married Jane M. Field.
 Before he was elected the fourth president of Ohio Wesleyan University in 1889 he served as a pastor of the Methodist Episcopal Church in several places, including Boston, Massachusetts, Portland, Maine and Buffalo, New York.
 In 1904, Bashford was elected bishop of the Methodist Episcopal Church.

 In 1904 Bashford was assigned to the mission field in China at his own request at age 55.
-On October 20 he arrived in Foochow, and in the same year he went to Shanghai where he became the first resident bishop of the Methodist Episcopal Church in China.
-From the summer of 1908 onwards, Bashford served in Peking until he left China in the summer of 1918.
+On October 20 he arrived in Fuzhou, and in the same year he went to Shanghai where he became the first resident bishop of the Methodist Episcopal Church in China.
+From the summer of 1908 onwards, Bashford served in Beijing until he left China in the summer of 1918.
 He died in Pasadena, California, March 18, 1919.